02456-DeepLearning/SparseVAE-Cell-Images/README.md

-# VGENERATIVE MODELLING FOR PHENOTYPIC PROFILING
+# GENERATIVE MODELLING FOR PHENOTYPIC PROFILING

 ## Description
 The following git repo contains the project code for 02456 Deep learning 2022.
 The code is originally from  [Variational-Sparse-Coding](https://github.com/Alfo5123/Variational-Sparse-Coding).
 The code as been modified for use in the course.
 To see changes from original code repository look at git commits.
 The code has been altered by the following authors.